-Alison Brie Recalls ’48 Hours Of Drugs And Sex ‘ When She First Met Husband Dave Franco
+Alison Brie Recalls ’48 Hours Of Drugs And Sex’ When She First Met Husband Dave Franco

 He revealed that he and Brie spent a night on MDMA while preparing for the film, and that they had previously taken the drug when they first met.

 A scene in The Rental depicted the characters taking MDMA on their first night, with the exception of Brie’s character Michelle.
-She takes it on the next evening, causing her to become oblivious to the gory scenes surrounding her.
+She takes it the next evening, causing her to become oblivious to the gory scenes surrounding her.

 The couple used their time in lockdown to collaborate on another project: writing a romantic comedy.

-However, Brie told Fallon that the script was not based on their own love story, US Magazine reported.
+However, Brie told Fallon that the script was not based on their own love story, Us Magazine reported.

 “I don’t want to cosplay fanfic about our lives but in a negative way,” she said.

-Brie recently voiced regret for voicing a Vietnamese-American character on Netflix cartoon BoJack Horseman, saying she was “truly sorry,” reported The Inquisitr.
+Brie recently expressed regret for voicing a Vietnamese-American character on Netflix cartoon BoJack Horseman, saying she was “truly sorry,” reported The Inquisitr.